wasabi315/wasabi315.github.io/src/content/works/en/lkprover/index.md

 githubRepository: "wasabi315/LkProver"
 ---

-LkProver converts LK sequents into `bussproofs` commands.
+LkProver calculates the derivation tree from an LK sequent and converts it into a corresponding LaTeX snippet.

 <https://github.com/wasabi315/LkProver>